We have changed our name to:

 The goal for your business is to maximize your profits while remaining competitive.
 Pricing can play a large part in the success of your business, so you will want to consider what your competitors are charging for similar products and services and if you can maintain your prices over time.

 Ensure that you are using the most effective methods to promote your business.
 When deciding on a promotional strategy consider what your competitors are doing and what kind of media would best suit your customer (for example, online media for a teen market).

 Finding the data that can help you with your business decisions can be difficult, and some of the data can be expensive to purchase.
 There are, however, a number of affordable statistical and analytical resources available to you, as well as guidance to help you make sense of all the materials available.

 The "Market research and statistics" section of the Canada Business website offers a number of categorized links to data and analytical resources, many of which are free to access.
 Other sources of secondary research materials include libraries, universities, industry associations and government departments.

 Small Business Services’ Secondary Market Research Service provides you with information from a number of resources:

 - Contact information for industry associations and suppliers

 - Information about business trends and local competitors

 - Demographic data about potential customers in a specific geographic location

-For more information on market research and other business topics, contact Canada Business Ontario today.
+For more information on market research and other business topics, contact Small Business Services today.
 Telephone services are available in English or French.